spujadas/departure-python/docs/index.md

 Written by [Sébastien Pujadas](https://pujadas.net/), released under the [MIT license](https://github.com/spujadas/departure-python/blob/master/LICENSE).

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this project are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.

+The National Rail engine is powered by [National Rail Enquiries](https://www.nationalrail.co.uk/).
+The built-in list of National Rail station codes was derived from https://www.nationalrail.co.uk/stations_destinations/48541.aspx.